• Loading stock data...

 “All defendants failed to implement reasonable safeguards to avoid acts of unlawful sexual conduct” by Moore, the suit says.

 Moore was arrested in June 2024, over a similar allegation; the Barrow County Sheriff’s Office charged him with one count of sexual exploitation while he worked at Star Athletics—which is also named as a defendant in the suit.
-Sportico reported Moore pleaded not guilty and remains in jail.
-The Sheriff’s department did not immediately respond to a request for comment.
+Moore was being held in jail in Barrow County until Thursday, when he was released and sent to Gwinnett County, the sheriff’s office tells FOS.
+Gwinnett is where the new lawsuit was filed.
+The sheriff’s office in Gwinnett did not immediately respond to a request for comment on Friday.

 “Even today, Moore has not been permanently suspended,” the suit says.